Go To Top

 Car insurance rates for seniors

-In addition, older drivers suffer graver injuries and more fatalities in car accidents than do younger people.
+In addition, older drivers suffer graver injuries and more fatalities in car accidents than younger people.
 This means larger claim payments and, as a result, increased car insurance rates.

 Senior auto insurance rates by age group